Accelerate Your Brewery

 - Description: From cell counts to yeast sanitation to propagation and storage, this seminar will present cost-effective strategies for managing yeast to maintain the highest quality standards.

-- Presenters: Ehren Schmidt (Head Brewer, Toolbox Brewing Company)
+- Instructors: Ehren Schmidt (Head Brewer, Toolbox Brewing Company), Karen Fortmann (Senior Research Scientist, White Labs)

 8:30PM: LIGHTING PITCHES: BREWING & SERVING BEER

 - Description: Pitch your brewing idea (equipment, recipes, ingredient management, etc.) in less than 5 minutes to the best minds in brewing to get feedback on your strategy.
-The winner of the lightning talks will receive a free full-page ad in Craft Beer & Brewing Magazine® ($2,495 value).
+The winner of the lightning talks will receive a free full-page ad in Craft Beer & Brewing Magazine® ($2,495 value) and a White Labs 10BBL Yeast Pitch.

 DAY 3 (MARCH 14, 2017)